Robert Beavers: My Hand Outstretched to the Winged Distance and Sightless Measure

 Robert Beavers · 20m / 25m / 15m · 35mm

-Sotiros, a word alluding to Apollo and his healing powers, was shot during Beavers’s recovery from an accident which left him restricted for months.
-The film’s rare intertiles, “He said,” and “he said.”, hold the unspoken image in between them.
-Patterns of duality with the movements in the frame’s left and right sides play out while golden light travels across walls.
+Sotiros, a word alluding to Apollo and his healing powers, was shot during Beavers’s recovery from an accident which left him injured for many months.
+The film’s rare intertitles, “He said,” and “he said.”, hold unspoken images in between them.
+Patterns are created out of the movements between the frame’s left and right sides while golden light travels across walls.
 Wingseed and Efpyschi are films of eroticism and Greek landscape.

 Sunday, April 26 7:00 PM